THE SOUNDS OF WHITE BAY

 Storytelling

-This student brief asked us to design environmental graphics and wayfinding concepts for Bays West that encourages users to care for and contribute to the regeneration of Gadigal and Wangal Country.
-My approach was to design ground and bollard graphics that encourages children’s desire for play and to interact with their natural surroundings.
+I designed a series of ground and bollard graphics situated throughout Bays West that encourage children’s desire for play and to interact with their natural surroundings.
 The graphics are inspired by the patterns of Barangaroo's Living Seawall and the onomatopoeic sounds and movements of the surrounding environment.
-By fostering their connection with Country, this project aims to encourage children to contribute to natural and marine conservation, and pass this knowledge to future generations.
+By fostering their connection with Country, this project aims to encourage children to contribute to natural and marine conservation and pass this knowledge to future generations.

 In-situ mockups of the environmental graphics imposed on ground and concrete bollards in White Bay Power Station and in Barangaroo.